iAnonymous3000/google-hardening-guide/README.md

 - Requires the use of physical security keys for authentication.
 - Implements stricter account recovery processes to prevent unauthorized access.
 - Limits third-party app access to Gmail and Drive to protect sensitive data.
+- Note that GAPP restricts access to some Google services, evaluate if this tradeoff is appropriate.
 - Offers the strongest defense against phishing and account hijacking.

 ### How to Enroll: